 You can find red tide updates for Naples and Marco Island beaches here, or by calling the Collier County Red Tide Hotline, 239-252-2591.
 You can also check the MOTE Marine Beach Conditions report map.
 And you can also check the Florida Fish & Wildlife Conservation Commission's (FWC) Red Tide Status reports.

 Still have questions?
 Click here to watch a presentation about red tide by Collier County Pollution Control.

-The water quality in the Florida's Paradise Coast region including Naples, Marco Island and the beaches in the wilderness sections of the Ten Thousand Islands National Wildlife Refuge and the Gulf Coast portion of Everglades National Park is not directly affected by freshwater releases from Lake Okeechobee.
-Those water releases may affect beaches to the north, closer to the Caloosahatchee River and on Florida's east coast.
-There is no impact on Naples, Marco Island and Everglades area beaches from blue-green algae.
+The water quality in the Florida's Paradise Coast region including Naples, Marco Island and the beaches in the wilderness sections of the Ten Thousand Islands National Wildlife Refuge and the Gulf Coast portion of Everglades National Park are not being impacted by outbreaks of blue-green algae.
 News reports about this type of algae outbreak are focused on other areas.

 The photo collage below on this page includes very recent images taken by visitors and sourced through Instagram.
 To share your photos with us, use the hashtag #ParadiseCoast.